Collaboratorio-Alba/mapping-public-spaces/README.md

 A Leaflet map showing georeferenced crowdsourced data, about vacant properties and public spaces.
 These reports are intended to document public spaces and the vacancy situation in various cities and to stimulate a discourse about vacancies, spaces and possible uses.

-To start defining the spaces it is best to clarify the criteria, metrics and ontologies we want to use.
-One possible approach to describing social public spaces is to use a combination of objective criteria, qualitative observations and user feedback.

 It is best to be clear about the criteria, measurements, and ontologies we intend to employ before we begin defining the spaces.
 A viable method for characterizing social public spaces is to combine user feedback, qualitative observations, and objective criteria.